opensearch-project/community/user-groups/charter-guidelines.md

 ## Locations

 For the most up-to-date listing of User Groups, please visit the [OpenSearch Project Meetup Network](https://www.meetup.com/pro/opensearchproject/) landing page.
+If you don't see your city listed and are interested in leading a new one, open a ['New User Group Request'](https://github.com/opensearch-project/community/issues/new?template=new_user_group.yaml) issue to begin the conversation.

 ## Communications